 Managing a property takes time and energy.
 If you don’t have much to spare of either, you should get a professional property manager to advertise the rental, screen and select tenants, collect and pay the rent, co-ordinate repairs and maintenance, provide condition reports and manage any disputes.
 Ask other local landlords for referrals for reputable managers.

 You should also conduct twice-yearly inspections yourself.
-Any associated costs, including travel and accommodation, are tax deductible.

 If you decide to self-manage, you will need to be well-versed on tenancy laws and prepared to organise repairs, including those that arise after hours.